seedsofalternative/seedsofalternative.github.io/_posts/2025-01-28-understanding-non-dual-awareness.md

 The next time you find yourself caught up in mental turbulence, pause and ask: Who is aware of all this?
 In that simple question lies the key to profound peace and clarity.

 Your mind is already perfect—vast, clear and peaceful like the sky.
 All you need to do is recognize it.

+---

+This post is based on the teaching of Jetsunma Tenzin Palmo -- The Nature of the Mind.

+<iframe width="420" height="315" src="https://youtu.be/7fPtYFEOJpc?si=O060BWUAsqJkaibT" frameborder="0" allowfullscreen></iframe>